dynamiczero99/Maths-of-game-balance-and-infinite-progression/README.md

 #### Computer generated randomness, seeds, and how to save

 Computers are deterministic machines.
 What I mean is that they are entities that convert some numbers into others, they have lots of 1s and 0s and convert them into other 1s and 0s.
 There is no way for them to generate a random, indetermined number, so how they handle this is by taking numbers from really erratic mathematic functions, which is not random but works.
 We call this a form of pseudorandomness, just like a shuffle of cards or a roulette spin or a dice roll: it's not entirely random, but it's close enough to be considered it.
 But which results from that function do they take, and in what order?
 This is where seeds come into play.
 A seed is the number that the sequence starts in, and then the function will keep on taking values using its formula.
+We usually make that seed be a value that is highly unlikely to be duplicated, like the milliseconds since midnight or the time since the app was started.
 So, if you play a game and by chance you get the same seed in two matches or game sessions, every random number will give the same result.
 Of course, the time you take a different action that requires a number to be generated, you will de-sync the generation and you will get the numbers that the other game had generated on the last query.
 How do we deal with this?
 There is no way to do it right, but there are different options to choose:

 - Saving anywhere: Saving a game anywhere means that the player can just save before an important random roll and just keep reloading until the game gives him what he wants.
 It breaks the game's design, and is a really boring interaction with the game.
 Of course, if you're OK with that, you can use it.

 ![](/eftis5nega6x.jpg)

+_Skyrim (Bethesda, 2011) lets the player save at almost any point on the game, except if there are enemies nearby_

 - Saving anywhere, keep the seed saved: Doing this will solve the problem of re-rolling, because if the player is going to miss his objective, he will keep missing it because the generated number will be the same.
 A way around this may be to query another number by doing another random-requiring action, like attacking an enemy when there is critical chance.
 So, it's not that safe if your player knows what he's doing.